konata/konata.github.io/_posts/2025-05-18-android-application-installation.md

 ---
 layout: post
-title: 'Android application installation under the hood'
+title: 'Android’s Install Flow: A Treasure Map for Exploit Crafters'
 published: true
 date: 2025-05-20
 ---

 In my previous post, [Samsung’s ISVP: Betraying the Trust of Security Researchers](/posts/samsung-bugbounty-scam), I shared my experience uncovering a vulnerability in Samsung mobile devices that enabled silent app installation.
-This flaw allowed non-privileged apps to bypass the [`android.permission.INSTALL_PACKAGES`](https://cs.android.com/android/platform/superproject/main/+/main:frameworks/base/core/res/AndroidManifest.xml;drc=82ada6503a81af7eeed2924a2d2d942375f6c8c2;l=6054) signature permission, permitting app installations without user consent.
+This flaw allowed non-privileged apps to bypass the [`android.permission.INSTALL_PACKAGES`](https://cs.android.com/android/platform/superproject/main/+/main:frameworks/base/core/res/AndroidManifest.xml;drc=82ada6503a81af7eeed2924a2d2d942375f6c8c2;l=6054) signature permission, permitting silent application installations, bypassing the user confirmation dialog normally enforced by PackageInstallerActivity
 Despite Samsung’s ISVP policy specifying a $50,000 reward for such vulnerabilities, I received only $500, and my follow-up inquiries were ignored.
 While some recommended publicly disclosing the vulnerability details, doing so would breach the program’s ToS.
 Instead, this post examines the general Android app installation process, drawing on publicly available code from AOSP android-15.0.0_r1.
 The discussion is not specific to Samsung devices or the vulnerability I reported, focusing solely on open-source mechanisms.

-## Key Components in Android Application Installation
+## Key Components

-This section outlines the primary components involved in Android’s application installation process, The discussion focuses on system services, privileged apps, and client interactions, providing a general overview without referencing specific vendor implementations.
+This section outlines the primary components involved in Android’s application installation process.
+It focuses on system services, privileged apps, and client interactions, providing a general overview independent of any vendor-specific implementations.

 ### PackageInstallerService